scenariomartin/EnglishWords/words.md

 weep prep.wept :cry
-dribble down    ,he gave a huge heave and more slugs dribbled down his front. streamline  ::simplify
+dribble down    ,he gave a huge heave and more slugs dribbled down his front. streamline  ::simplify dive ,cave diving is perhaps one of the most dangerous endeavors.  [ɪnˈdɛvə]
+                     :maybe might
 /
 oversea overseas
 voyage  ,what happened on that fatal voyage.